dotrinh-DM/ble_android_12/README.md

 # BLE On Android 12 Example
-Demo on Android 12 without GPS
+This proves BLE works on Android 12 without GPS

+# Notes
+- Turn Bluetooth of device
+- Turn GPS of device (only Android 11 below)

 # Credit
 @dotrinh